 AOMS TOT Information

-What is our motive to create the AOMS TOT?
+What is our motive to create AOMS TOT?

-Why use the AOMS TOT, not other approaches?
+Why use AOMS TOT, and not other approaches?

 What is the AOMS TOT iOS app about?

-What are our history & views on AOMS TOT project?
+What is our history & views on the AOMS TOT project?

-What are the major challenges to the AOMS TOT?
+What are the major challenges to AOMS TOT?

-What are the Pros and Cons of the AOMS TOT?
+What are the Pros and Cons of AOMS TOT?

 What are our efforts towards better images & orthotics?

-Why not to create an App for Smartphone, like iPhone?
+Why not create an app for the smartphone, like an iPhone?